mayahq/mayalabs-sdk-python/README.md

 All feedback and bug reports welcome!
 Report in the [issues section](https://github.com/mayahq/mayalabs-sdk-python/issues), or mail us at humans@mayalabs.io.

-Full list of capabilities and limits [here] (https://docs.mayalabs.io/capabilities-and-limits).
+Full list of capabilities and limits [here](https://docs.mayalabs.io/capabilities-and-limits).

 ## Roadmap